My brother, the “Ultimate Superhuman”June 20, 2017

 - Long sleeve shirts

-In Conclusion: You either want to be in the shade or make some shade on your own with your outfit choices.
-You might think that longer sleeves and pants are actually going to make you hotter, but when they are well ventilated they are essentially shading your body and keeping you cool – lessening the heat of the sun directly on your skin.
+Bottom Line: You either want to be in the shade or make some shade on your own with your outfit choices.
+You might think that longer sleeves and pants are actually going to make you hotter.
+But, when they are well ventilated they are essentially shading your body and keeping you cool.
+Lessening the heat of the sun directly on your skin.

-We all know how important our eyes are – and the long-term health of our eyes is absolutely essential because we do so much with them.
+We all know how important our eyes are.
+The long-term health of our eyes is absolutely essential because we do so much with them.
 That is why eye protection is something we really need to focus on when it comes to the sun.

 There are actually a lot of chemicals that we want to avoid in sunscreens.
 I want to run through some of the most important ones, so get ready for what might be a bit of a surprise:

 This is a big surprise for some.
 It turns out that when vitamin A is on your skin and interacting with light.
 It ultimately becomes harmful to your skin.

 This is a big one to avoid.
 Both it and octinoxate are clear endocrine disruptors.
 They are both things which mess with our hormones.
 Which means that they can cause worse hormonal symptoms, more thyroid problems, or raise the risk for more hormonal cancers (breast or prostate).

 The data has shown that titanium dioxide can cause DNA damage2.

 These actually cause free radical damage on the skin, but we will get back to zinc oxide later on in this article.

 Other Ingredients To Avoid